MartinSPetkov/marketing-skills/README.md

 # Martin's Marketing Skills Collection

 A personal library of skills for Claude.
-Each skill is a `.skill` file you can install directly into Claude to extend what it knows how to do.
+Each skill is a `.skill` or `.plugin` file that you can install directly into Claude to extend what it can do.

-Skills work by giving Claude a detailed reference document to consult when you ask it something relevant.
+Skills and plugins work by giving Claude detailed reference documents to consult when you ask it a relevant question.
 Instead of relying on general training, Claude reads the skill and follows its specific instructions, frameworks, and examples.

 ## How to install a skill/plugin